Jannael/DevSync/src/backend/routes/user/doc.md

 |500|Server error|My bad|

 ### Explanation
-this endpoint has a simple output, but remember that you need tyo ask for a code, then verify that code, and then you can delete the account, works the same update
+this endpoint has a simple output, but remember that you need to ask for a code, then verify that code, and then you can delete the account, works the same update